HOW VCN CLEANS SMALL LUMENS

 Vapor Formation

-Water in an enclosed container will exert a pressure equivalent to the waters vapor pressure.
-The space above the liquid level is completely filled with water vapor.
-When a vacuum is pulled on the chamber, vapor is removed from the chamber.
-The vapor space now needs to be replenished with vapor.
-The water forms vapor bubbles that replenishes the vapor space.
+Water in an enclosed container will exert a pressure equal to its vapor pressure.
+The space above the liquid level is filled with water vapor.
+When a vacuum is applied to the chamber, vapor is removed.
+The vapor space now needs to be replenished.
+The water forms vapor bubbles that replenish the vapor space.

 Nucleation

-Boiling liquids need nucleation points in order to begin vapor formation.
+Boiling liquids require nucleation points to begin vapor formation.
 Vapor therefore begins forming on parts within the chamber.
-The best nucleation points are in crevices and tight areas where a high solid surface to liquid volume can be found.
+The best nucleation points are in crevices and tight areas where a high solid-to-liquid surface area-to-volume ratio is found.
 The interior of small lumen tubes is an ideal location for vapor bubble formation.
-The vapor bubbles begin to form throughout the lumens and liquid is forced from the interior creating fluid motion within the tube.
-Stopping vacuum reverses the process and fresh fluid enters the tube.
+The vapor bubbles begin to form throughout the lumens, and liquid is forced from the interior, creating fluid motion within the tube.
+Stopping the vacuum reverses the process, and fresh fluid enters the tube.
 This process is cycled until the tube is cleaned.

 The video shows a method for cleaning tubes when just cleaning the outside of a tube is not an option.
-This method actually cleans starting on the inside of the tube.
+This method actually cleans from the inside of the tube outward.

 RELATED ARTICLE